rackerlabs/support-how-to/content/how-to/cloud-databases/database-replication-with-cloud-databases/index.md

 ### Delete a replica

-1. Click the gear icon next to it and select **Delete Instance**.
+1. Click the gear icon next to the replica and select **Delete Instance**.
 You can also click the replica in the instance list, and on the instance page, click the gear icon in the top right corner.